lua-cloner/live/README.md

 # live
-LiveCD for Lua Disk Cloner - handles starting the OS and providing the proper parameters to the cloner.
+ LiveCD for Lua Disk Cloner - handles starting and providing the proper parameters to the cloner.